FlyONSPEED.org Reduce Loss of Control Risk

 https://www.amazon.com/Female-Splitter-Switch-Extension-Adapter/dp/B01CU2QWY8/ref=sr_1_3?crid=3RNU7UQRLMTJD&keywords=micro+hdmi+to+hdmi+splitter&qid=1652023323&sprefix=micro+hdmi+to+hdmi+splitter%2Caps%2C107&sr=8-3

-RS232 to TTL Conversion Module (with Data LED) Small and fits inside case) (Beware of cheaper Fraud Chips)
+RS232 to TTL Conversion Module (with Data LED) Small and fits inside above bare case) (Beware of cheap Fraud Chips)

 10 Key USB Mechanical Mini Keypad

-ADS1115 16 Bit 4 Channel Analog to Digital Converter Module (Beware of cheaper Fraud ADC Chips)
+ADS1115 16 Bit 4 Channel Analog to Digital Converter Module (Beware of cheap Fraud ADC Chips)

-HUD Camera Foxeer T-Rex Micro 1500TVL Low Latency Super WDR FPV (HUD Camera is Optional)
+HUD Camera Foxeer T-Rex Micro 1500TVL Low Latency Super WDR FPV (HUD Camera is Optional, not usable for HMD)

 https://www.foxeer.com/foxeer-t-rex-micro-1500tvl-low-latency-super-wdr-fpv-camera-g-308

-Foxeer Micro FPV Camera Bracket (Recommend to get 2 or 3)
+Foxeer Micro FPV Camera Bracket , not usable for HMD (Recommend to get 2 or 3)

 https://www.foxeer.com/foxeer-micro-fpv-camera-bracket-g-292